Years published: 1986, 1988, 1989, 1995, 2003, 2018, 2023

 In most cases, CCAL2 is inherited as an autosomal dominant genetic trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.

 The symptoms of CCAL2 are thought to be more severe in those affected individuals who carry two abnormal genes for this disorder (homozygotes), one from each parent.
 Those who have only one abnormal gene (heterozygotes) are thought to experience less severe symptoms.

 Few or no symptoms may be apparent in the first several decades of life.
 X-rays of joints, especially the knees and wrists, may detect calcifications before symptoms occur.
-The diagnosis of familial articular chondrocalcinosis is based on a clinical evaluation that includes a thorough patient history and specialized laboratory tests.
-In one test, fluid is removed from around an affected joint (synovial fluid).
+The diagnosis of CCAL2 is based on a clinical evaluation that includes a thorough patient history and specialized laboratory tests.
+In one test, fluid is removed from an affected joint (synovial fluid).
 The presence of calcium pyrophosphate crystals in this fluid confirms the diagnosis of articular chondrocalcinosis.
 Radiographic (x-ray) studies typically demonstrate calcium pyrophosphate deposits in the cartilage in joints (articular).

 Treatment for CCAL2 is symptomatic.
 There is no way to prevent the formation of calcium pyrophosphate crystals or to satisfactorily remove existing crystals from the joints.